backdrop-contrib/views_aggregator/README.txt

 same time applying "summary" functions on other columns.
-For example you can group the result set on a taxonomy term, so that all rows sharing the same value of the taxonomy column are represented as single rows, with aggregation functions, like COUNT, SUM, or ENUMERATE applied to the remaining columns.
+For example you can group the result set on a taxonomy term, so that all rows sharing the same value of the taxonomy column are represented as single rows, with aggregation functions, like TALLY, SUM, or ENUMERATE applied to the remaining columns.

 Example
 -------